COMP3021-2025Spring/comp3021-2025spring-classroom-pa2-starter/README.md

 of price, you need to add a new double-typed field called `sumPrice` in the profile.
 The `unitPromptPrice` and `unitCompletionPrice` are given in the `SessionManager`.
 As an example result, the `sumPrice` for user "Katherine" is 0.00538416212.

-Besides, you should also pay attention to some edge cases like dealing with new user.
+Besides, you should also pay attention to some edge cases like dealing with new user, for a new user, you need to create an empty profile.

 ### Bonus